-Your teeth will feel super clean, and this effect usually continues for months of using this lovely toothbrush.
+Your teeth will feel super clean.
+And this effect usually continues for months of using this lovely toothbrush.

-Sonic cleaning action, 31,000 movements per minute
+- Sonic cleaning action, 31,000 movements per minute

-Single cleaning mode
+- Single cleaning mode

-Two levels of brushing intensity
+- Two levels of brushing intensity

-Compatible with other Sonicare brush heads
+- Compatible with other Sonicare brush heads

-BrushSync reminds you when it’s time to change brush heads
+- BrushSync reminds you when it’s time to change brush heads

 Philips Sonicare ProtectiveClean 4100 review – Comfortable To Use

 It’s a pleasure to clean your teeth with the Philips Sonicare ProtectiveClean 4100 electric toothbrush.

-Over the first 14 times you brush with a new Sonicare ProtectiveClean, the intensity of your brush will gradually increase – automatically.
-This is in order to help new, first-time users of an electric toothbrush to get used to the novel experience.
+Over the first 14 times you brush with a new Sonicare ProtectiveClean, the intensity of your brushing will gradually increase – automatically.
+This is in order to help new, first-time users of an electric toothbrush to gradually accomodate to the novel experience.

-EasyStart program for new users
+- EasyStart program for new users

-Inbuilt 2-minute timer with 30 second quad pacer
+- Inbuilt 2-minute timer with 30 second quad pacer

-Pressure sensor guards against brushing too hard
+- Pressure sensor guards against brushing too hard

 Sonicare ProtectiveClean 4100 : Makes Travel Fun

 A rechargeable lithium ion battery typically powers the brush for around 56 minutes of usage.
 With regular use, this translates into 2 weeks of activity following a full recharge.

 - Flashing amber and three beeps remind you that the battery is down and needs early recharging.

 As soon as you’re notified of the weak battery, pop the brush handle onto a charging station and leave it overnight.
 Two beeps inform you that the recharge is underway.

-2 week battery life (56 minutes of brushing)
+- 2 week battery life (56 minutes of brushing)

-LED lights indicate the level of battery charge
+- LED lights indicate the level of battery charge

-Charger is included, and takes 24 hours for a full recharge
+- Includes a USB charger, and takes 24 hours for a full recharge

 Where can you buy the Philips Sonicare ProtectiveClean 4100 electric toothbrush?